Edinburgh College of Art PhD Scholarships

 Edinburgh College of Art is delighted to announce its next round of scholarships to applicants for PhD programmes in our five Schools: School of Art; School of Design; ESALA (Architecture and Landscape Architecture); History of Art; and the Reid School of Music.

-We will expect ECA PhD Scholarship holders to be energetic members of the ECA postgraduate community, and to present their work to the wider student and staff body during the period covered by their award.
-Successful award holders may also be required to carry out teaching and public engagement activities as part of their scholarship.
-There are also a range of training and development opportunities appropriate to their programme of study.
+Scholarship award holders are expected to be energetic members of our postgraduate community, and will have opportunities to present their work to the wider student and staff body during the period covered by their award.
+We offer our postgraduates a range of training and development opportunities appropriate to their programme of study.

-5 x ECA PhD Scholarships, for the sum of £18,000 per year for three years full-time study (for part-time see below), open to new PhD students commencing study in September 2016.
-One ECA PhD Scholarship will be awarded per School.
-Please note this award is for new PhD entrants only.
+We are offering three interdisciplinary ECA PhD Scholarships, for the sum of £16,000 per year for three years full-time study (for part-time see below), open to new PhD students commencing study in September 2017.

-Please note: ECA will initially liaise with Student Administration so that any scholarship award is first used towards meeting 2016-2017 tuition fee costs for the successful candidate.
-For those awards where there is any remaining balance, this will be paid to the award winner as a stipend.
+Please note: the award is first used towards meeting the tuition fee costs for the successful applicant and for awards where there is any remaining balance this will be paid to the award holder as a stipend.

-Scholarship applications from prospective students which are not supported by a fully completed PhD programme application (including references) and not submitted by 22 February 2016 will not be considered for funding.
+Scholarship applications from prospective students which are not supported by a fully completed PhD programme application will not be considered for funding.

-This scholarship is now closed.
-We are no longer accepting applications for the 2016-2017 academic session.
+This award is now closed and no further applications will be accepted for the 2017-2018 session.